 CAITLIN: Alright, there we go.
 That sounds like a prediction made in good faith, an accurate and likely one.

-Alright, so in these episodes seven to twelve, Yona did survive her fall and she met the prophetic priest Ik-Soo and his young and brilliant caretaker, Yoon.
-And Yoon joins Yona and Hak as they go out to search for the Dragons and the first one they meet is the White Dragon Kija, who has a giant monster claw.
+All right, so in these episodes seven to twelve, Yona did survive her fall and she met the prophetic priest Ik-Soo and his young and brilliant caretaker, Yoon.
+And Yoon joins Yona and Hak as they go out to search for the Dragons.
+And the first one they meet is the White Dragon Gija, who has a giant monster claw.
 And he, of course, joins the team, and then they go and use his dragon powers to find the Blue Dragon.
 And that is sort of where episode twelve leaves us.